zilishen/documentation/content/nap-dos/monitoring/live-activity-monitoring.md

   The sum of these two metrics at any given moment provides the aggregate count of incoming requests.

 ### Status Color Indicators
-- **Green**: Represents a normal state, signifying that there is no attack and the server health is optimal.
+- **Green**: Indicates a normal state, with no attack and optimal server health.
-- **Yellow**: Denotes a situation that demands attention, either due to an active attack or diminished server health.
+- **Yellow**: Indicates the presence of either an active attack or diminished server health.
 - **Red**: Indicates a severe scenario, where the object is experiencing an attack combined with poor health.

 ### Configuring Dashboard Options